Inflammatory Bowel Disease, IBD (Chronic Inflammatory Bowel Disease) in cats

 Diagnosis

 The diagnosis of IBD in cats requires a thorough examination by a veterinarian.
-Initially, a complete medical history is taken to understand the symptoms and their progression.
+First, a complete medical history is taken to understand the symptoms and their progression.
 A physical examination follows to detect signs of dehydration, abdominal pain, or other abnormal findings.

 Therapy